enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-else-in-lua-ii.md

 ---
 ## Content

-Here's an example of an `if-else` statement:
+Here's another example of an `if-else` statement:
 ```lua
 age = 18